 Jacqui Wallace (Chair)

 Jacqui moved to Knoydart in 1992, raised 3 children and has worked for Kilchoan Estate since around 1997.
 Jacqui's key role in the development of the Estate over the last 20 years, and its day-to-day management, means she brings many key skills to the steering group including time management, problem solving, public relations, using initiative, record keeping, finances and line management.
 Jacqui has also devoted a lot of her personal time to community endeavours, including being co-founder of the Knoydart Music Festival which ran between 2009-2013, and acting as a director for Knoydart Foundation for five years, three of those as Chair.

-Audrey, her husband and 2 young sons moved to Knoydart just over 2 years ago.
+Audrey, her husband and 2 young sons moved to Knoydart in 2019.

 With over 15 years experience in funding, Audrey supports groups to develop and deliver heritage and community focussed projects, including acquiring and renovating buildings to give them a viable future.